Sequoia Heritage, Stripe and others invest $200M in African fintech Wave at $1.7B valuation – TechCrunch

 The two-year-old startup claims to be the largest mobile money player in Senegal and that over half of the country’s adults are active users.
 That pegs the number of users between 4 million and 5 million, and Wave wants to replicate this growth in Ivory Coast, the second market it officially expanded to last year.

-This sort of growth pressure on telecom operators.
+This sort of growth puts pressure on telecom operators.
 That has indeed been the case for the leading telecom operator in both regions, Orange.
 In June, the telecom operator stopped users in Senegal from purchasing Orange airtime via Wave’s mobile application.

 Per this report, Wave argued that Orange was applying anti-competitive tactics by restricting it from selling directly or via an approved wholesaler.
-Orange said it had made proposals “in line with those offered to its other providers” and that Wave wanted special treatment.
+Orange, on the other hand, said it had made proposals “in line with those offered to its other providers” and that Wave wanted special treatment.

 To reach a fair decision, both parties are working with the regulatory body in charge, Regulatory Authority for Telecommunications and Posts (RATP).
-And if the regulator isn’t capable of settling the issue, BCEAO, the regional bank of Francophone countries, is the next in line to resolve the dispute.
+And if the regulator isn’t capable of settling the issue, BCEAO, the regional bank of Francophone countries, is next in line to resolve the dispute.

 According to Wave’s CEO, the bank’s regulatory approach is one reason why Wave has been able to take on the telecom operators in the first place.
 But among all the West African countries where mobile money is prevalent, why start with Senegal, an emerging market?

-Note: Update: A previous version of this article stated that Sequoia Heritage is a private investment fund and a subsidiary of Sequoia Capital.
-However, that’s not the case as the firm is an endowment-style fund and a separate entity that operates independently under the Sequoia brand.